Policy and Procedures for Playing Golf Under COVID-19 Restrictions

 - Stroke play competitions involving players in different groups are strictly prohibited during this initial period.
 You may converse after the round via telephone or email to compare scores, but this must not take place on the premises.

 Please, Please Stick to these Guidelines

 It is vitally important that the wider golf community demonstrate that we can play our sport safely and in accordance with the current social distancing guidelines.
 We cannot afford to be seen as irresponsible.
 In other countries who have reopened for golf, there have been incidents where rogue golf clubs have been putting great pressure on the golf clubs who have been conforming to everything asked of them by their Government.
-We must not allow The Kinross Golf Courses to ever be in this position and therefore ask that all golfers respect these strict guidelines and adhere to any instructions given to them by the Course Ranger.
+We must not allow The Kinross Golf Courses to ever be in this position and therefore ask that all golfers respect these guidelines and adhere to any instructions given to them by the Course Manager or Golf Professional team.